Image

 Structure

 Each cohort consists of approximately 25 participants.
 There are three, one-week (weekdays) immersive sessions that are no more than eight hours per day.
-The first cohort's immersive sessions occur:
+The 2024-2025 cohort's immersive sessions will occur:

 In addition, there are a variety of activities designed to enhance learning and maintain community building which include webinars, small group meetings, and check-in sessions with the Institute's senior facilitators.
 Immersive sessions are in-person and the others are virtual.